 - It provides fast analytics, that is, it can be used to explore any type of data, for instance, spreadsheets, databases, data on Hadoop and cloud services, etc.

-- It can be used to create smart dashboards for visualizing data using drag and drop features.
-Moreover, these dashboards can be easily shared live on web and mobile devices.
+- It can be used to create smart dashboards for visualizing data using drag-and-drop features.
+Moreover, these dashboards can be easily shared live on the web and mobile devices.